Oconee (tribal town): Move to central Georgia

 Spanish Florida and the English of the Province of Carolina competed for influence in Apalachicola Province in the 1680s.
 In an effort to exclude English traders from Apalachicola Province, the Spanish built a stockade garrisoned with Spanish soldiers and Apalachee militia in the northern part of the province in 1689.
 The next year the towns of Apalachicola Province began moving from the Chattahoochee River to the interior of Georgia, closer to their trading partners in Carolina.
 Spanish records state that Apalachicola Province was completely abandoned by the spring of 1692.

-Most of the towns from the Chattahoochee River that moved to central Georgia settled on what the Btitish called Ochese Creek or its tributaries.
+Most of the towns from the Chattahoochee River that moved to central Georgia settled on what the British called Ochese Creek or its tributaries.
 The British called the people of those towns "Ochese Creek Indians", (Note: The use of the term Creek Indians is falling out of favor, and Muscogee is preferred.) later shortened to "Creek Indians".
-(Note: The Spanish called Hitchiti-speakers "Ichisi" in 16th century and "Uchisi" in 17th century.)
+(Note: The Spanish called Hitchiti-speakers "Ichisi" in the 16th century and "Uchisi" in the 17th century.)
 Ocheese Creek is now known as the Ocmulgee River, a tributary of the Altamaha River.
 The town of Oconee was established on another tributary of the Altamaha, now called the Oconee River.
 (Note: The upper Oconee River basin may have had little or no inhabitants at the time the Oconee town moved there.
 Archaeologists believe that the population of the river's watershed had fallen by 1650 to 10 to 20% of its 16th century high.)
 The town of Oconee during this period may have been at the archaeological site 9BL16, at the fall line of the Oconee River.

 Soon after the move to central Georgia, starting in 1691, the Apalachicola towns began raiding Spanish missions.
 After a particularly heavy raid in the Fall of 1694, Apalachees attacked four towns in central Georgia, including Oconee, in retaliation for those raids.
 One of the towns was caught by surprise, and a number of its people were captured by the Apalachees.
 The other towns had been abandoned and burned by the time the Apalachees reached them.
 It is not known which town was the one surprised by the Apalachees.